SaraCooperAmun/Turtlebot_Rescue_Mission/README.md

 ##### Autonomous mapping with PID controller

+Load the world:
+$ roslaunch turtlebot_gazebo turtlebot_world.launch world_file:=/pathto/obstacle_avoidance/worlds/rss1.world

-Follow steps indicated in  https://github.com/bnurbekov/Turtlebot_Navigation by changing the world of the launch file.
+And follow steps indicated in  https://github.com/bnurbekov/Turtlebot_Navigation

+$ rosrun rviz rviz'
+$ roslaunch final_project final_project.launch
+$ rosrun final_project mapping.py
+$ rosrun final_project control.py

 In the event that the robot does not cover the whole mapped area (as is common), teleop the robot.
 See video of how it works here: https://streamable.com/t068h

 #####  Autonomous navigation in pre-built map and object detection